common-workflow-language/user_guide/src/faq.md

 input:
   default:true
 ```
-## What Should I Do When Concatenating Strings in Inputs?
+## What should I do when concatenating strings in inputs?

 The valueFrom field must be used instead of default.